 For more raw jackfruit/kadgi recipes look here.

 Picking raw jackfruit to prepare this curry - kadgi gashi:

-Pick raw jackfruits in the pic 1 compared to raw jackfruits in the pic 2 below: The thorns on the peel of raw jackfruit in pic 1 are an indication that the raw jackfruit is still in it's growth and hasn't matured.
+Pick raw jackfruits in the pic 1 over raw jackfruits in the pic 2 below: The thorns on the peel of raw jackfruit in pic 1 are an indication that the raw jackfruit is still in its growth and hasn't matured.

 This raw jackfruit below has almost reached it's maturity.
 The thorns on the peel are spaced out and are fully grown.

 Cooking time: 30 minutes

 For raw jackfruit prep you'll need: